ilyushinil62/trademarkhell/content/blog/carculture.md

 ---
 title: Local Car Culture as Viewed by an Idiot
 description: As I was adding the 'web' tag to my site I realized that my web section and blog section were identical, so I figured I should talk about something new.
-Here it is, an article about shoddily put together vehicles predominently owned by secondary school students, which I somehow always see around town.
+Here it is, an article about shoddily put together vehicles predominently owned by secondary school students.
 I literally have no idea who will read this, it sounded more interesting in my head.
 This article has no real meaning, and there'll still be another article today.
 date: 2024-08-17
 tags:
     blog